zuhl-c/Esp8266_weather_system/README.md

 # Esp8266_weather_system
-This is esp8266 microcontroller and Adafruit SSD1306 128x64 oled based weather station It will display the current weather conditions from visualcrossing.com through API
+This is ESP8266 microcontroller and Adafruit SSD1306 128x64 oled based weather station It will display the current weather conditions from visualcrossing API through internet.

 ## It displays
 1.current temperature